Inertia

 Inertia or freezing?

-What if the person disconnects from their body?
+What if someone disconnects from their body?

 Important